Fitzwilliam, West Yorkshire: History

+Fitzwilliam is part of the historic county of the West Riding of Yorkshire in the Wapentake of Staincross.
+The Wapentake almost corresponds with the current Barnsley Metropolitan Area, although a few settlements and townships within the Staincross Wapentake such as Fitzwilliam were put outside the Metropolitan Borough of Barnsley and have lain within the current West Yorkshire Metropolitan Area since April 1974.

-It was built as a pit village.
+Fitzwilliam was built as a pit village.
 It has a railway station on the Wakefield Line, providing it with connections to Leeds, Wakefield, Doncaster and Sheffield.
-The railway station closed in 1967, reopened in 1982 and the line was electrified in 1989.
+The railway station closed in 1967 and reopened in 1982 and the line was electrified in 1989.

-The village provided housing for miners at the colliery originally named "Fitzwilliam Main".
+The village provided housing for miners at the colliery originally named Fitzwilliam Main.
 The name was taken from the family name of the colliery's proprietor.
-In 1905, a bitter industrial dispute led to all the miners being expelled from their homes, which were owned by the Fitzwilliam family; this became known as the "Kinsley eviction".
+In 1905 a bitter industrial dispute led to all the miners being evicted from their homes, which were owned by the Fitzwilliam family; this became known as the Kinsley eviction.

-The mine later changed its name to Hemsworth Colliery which closed in 1969.
+The mine later changed its name to Hemsworth Colliery and closed in 1969.
 Kinsley Drift Mine was opened on the site of the old Hemsworth Colliery in 1977.
-In the long-running Miners' Strike of 1984 to 1985, a riot took place in Fitzwilliam on 9 July 1984, and nine people ("The Fitzwilliam Nine") were convicted of public order offences as a result.
+In the long-running miners' strike of 1984 to 1985, a riot took place in Fitzwilliam on 9 July 1984, and nine people ("The Fitzwilliam Nine") were convicted of public order offences as a result.

 Kinsley and nearby Nostell Pit were closed in 1986 and 1987 respectively.
 South Kirkby Colliery closed in 1988.
-As a result, there was a high level of unemployment in the locality and migration led to it being labelled as a ghost town.
-Between 2003 and 2006, part of the village was demolished, including the whole of the "City estate", to clear derelict properties.
-In response, Fitzwilliam was included in the Hemsworth Coalfield regeneration area and has received special funding to aid its recovery.
+As a result there was a high level of unemployment in the area and emigration led to it being labelled as a ghost town.
+Between 2003 and 2006 part of the village was demolished, including the whole of the "City estate", to clear derelict properties.
+In response Fitzwilliam was included in the Hemsworth Coalfield regeneration area and has received special funding to aid its recovery.
 The economy improved much in the first decade of the 21st century and unemployment in the Hemsworth seat fell to 3% in 2007, although there are no statistics specifically for Fitzwilliam.